bottama/stochastic-asset-pricing-in-continuous-time/README.md

 ### 2. dt
 This is the time increment in the model.
-It means the time unit that we assume, then the time increment in this model is 1 day.
+It means the time unit assumed, then the time increment in this model is 1 day.

 ```python
 dt = 1
 ```

 ### 3. T
-T denotes the length of our prediction time horizon.
+`T` denotes the length of the prediction time horizon.
-We can infer the number of trading days using the `pred_end_date` variable we declared at the beginning of this section.
+The number of trading days is inferred using the `pred_end_date` variable declared at the beginning.
-Using the code below, we can extract the number of trading days this model will predict stock prices for, by counting the weekdays between `(end_date + 1 day)` and `pred_end_date`.
+Using the code below, the number of trading days this model will predict stock prices for is extracted, by counting the weekdays between `(end_date + 1 day)` and `pred_end_date`.
-What we need in our case is the number of trading days between 31 October 2020 and 31 December 2020.
+In this case it is the number of trading days between 31 October 2020 and 31 December 2020.

 ```python
 n_of_wkdays = pd.date_range(start=pd.to_datetime(end_date,